 What is the Difference Between Marijuana and Hemp?

+Marijuana and hemp are simply different varieties of the cannabis plant.
 Hemp, otherwise known as industrial hemp, is commonly used to produce textiles, clothing and rope.
 It has a very high CBD content combined with a low THC content of typically less than 1%.
 These days, most manufacturers produce their CBD products using hemp, as a result of the significantly reduced cost of production, as the THC need not be removed from the product.

 Marijuana, in contrast, has higher levels of THC, the chemical compound responsible for the “high” that marijuana users experience.
-Marijuana is used to produce medicinal marijuana or cannabis oil, often used by cancer patients and those experiencing extreme pain.
+Marijuana is used to produce medicinal marijuana or Cannabis Oil, often used by cancer patients and those experiencing extreme pain.

 In addition to the cannabinoid content of cannabis, are the related terpenes or isoprenoids.
 These are the fragrant oils that give the various strains their diverse range of aromas.
 Terpenes also bind to receptors in the brain to produce multiple beneficial effects.
 The relationship between cannabinoids and terpenes is sometimes called the ‘entourage effect’, and is one of the factors that differentiate the various strains.

 Cannabis products are available in varying strengths, but it may be misleading to compare various cannabis products, and the reason for this is the ratio of CBD to THC.
 Some products contain CBD and THC is equal amounts, i.e. a 1:1 ratio. however, this is not necessarily the case with all products.
 With that said, it is fair to compare various products that contain CBD and THC in equal ratios.